 I can certainly sleep better at night knowing this, in part, is where billions of tax payer dollars are going; to protect me from fruits and vegetables coming into the county.

-Bob’s Red Mill Quinoa provides bulk and nourishing plant-based protein in this recipe.
-It has a mild flavor and easy texture that combines effortlessly with the smoky spices and poblanos.
-Make the stuffing a day ahead or freeze for easy meal prep.
+Bob’s Red Mill Quinoa provides bulk and nourishing plant-based protein in this Mexican quinoa recipe.
+It has a mild flavor and easy texture that combines effortlessly with the smoky spices in this stuffed poblano recipe.
+Make the stuffing a few days ahead or freeze these vegetarian stuffed peppers for easy meal prep.

 Roasted Stuffed Poblanos with Smoky Quinoa, Sweet Potatoes and Black Beans